Laboratory Safety Policies

 - Individuals who are under the influence of prescribed medications that could affect their ability to safely operate equipment or follow procedures shall not work in the laboratory.
 Report this condition to your instructor.

 - No individual shall be allowed in the Department of Manufacturing and Engineering Technology who is under the influence or in possession of illegal drugs and/or alcohol.
-Such person(s) shall be subject to disciplinary action prescribed by Tennessee Technological University policy.
+Such person(s) shall be subject to disciplinary action prescribed by Tech policy.

 - Fall and spring semester Monday - Friday